anonymized-peer-review/BRACE-Anonymous/README.md

-Flexible aggregation of compositional predictors with shared effects.

 # BRACE
 The paper "Flexible aggregation of compositional predictors with shared effects" presents a novel method, Bayesian Regression with Agglomerated Compositional Effects (BRACE) for rare feature clustering and variable selection in high dimensional compositional regression models.